Designed by Paul Smith 2006. This website is copyrighted by law.

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-Photographs on this page were taken by Paul Smith, Juan Klavins, Leila K,
+Material on this page was provided by Paul Smith, Juan Klavins, Leila K,

-Arne Lesterhuis and Alberto Esquivel and are used with their permission.
+Arne Lesterhuis and Alberto Esquivel and is used with their permission.

 TROPICAL RATTLESNAKE Crotalus durissus